COVID-19: Change in Spring 2021 Calendar

 The decision to delay the start of the spring semester also presents several benefits:

 It allows us to avoid January weather that is dreary and can negatively impact mental health.

 It affords us more access to "outdoor friendly" weather, which gives us the opportunity to take advantage both of the natural beauty that is a feature of our campus and our new outdoor gathering spaces (e.g., the West Pavilion).

 It provides more time for students to test negative for COVID-19 after family gatherings over Christmas and New Years.
 (At present, we plan to require students to supply a negative COVID-19 test prior to returning to campus for the spring semester).

 It allows us to offer an online January term (J-Term).
 We'll be providing more details on this offering in the days to come.
 For now, it is perhaps sufficient to say that there is potential for course-, internship-, and intercultural-requirements to be met during this J-Term.

 There will be more details to come on this shift in the calendar and its implications for various aspects of our campus life.
-(For example, we anticipate that some winter athletes will need to return to campus prior to February 1.)
 Thank you for your patience and persistence as we adapt to an unusual public health situation.